ObsidianLabs/conflux-dapp-tutorial/README.md

 ##### conflux.js

-`conflux.js` 是 `js-conflux-sdk` 的封装。[`js-conflux-sdk`](https://github.com/Conflux-Chain/js-conflux-sdk) 是由 Conflux 提供的 JavaScript SDK，本前端项目使用 SDK 来连接 Conflux 网络，和合约进行交互以及构造合约中的实例。
+`conflux.js` is the package of [`js-conflux-sdk`](https://github.com/Conflux-Chain/js-conflux-sdk).
+It is the JavaScript SDK provided by Conflux.
+In this front-end project, we use SDK to connect to the Conflux network, interact with the contract and construct instances in the contract.

 ##### conflux-portal.js

-`conflux-portal.js` 是 Conflux Portal 的封装，本前端项目通过调用浏览器插件来完成交易的签名。调用 Conflux Portal 提供的 `enable` 方法可以启动项目和 Conflux Portal 的连接（需要提前检查浏览器是否正确安装插件，在 constructor 中通过检查 `window.conflux` 是否为空来判断）。`conflux-portal.js` 提供了获取账户 `getAccount` 和发送交易 `sendTransaction` 两个主要的方法。
+`conflux-portal.js` is the package of Conflux Portal.
+In this project, we use the browser plug-in Conflux Portal to finish the transaction signature.
+Calling the `enable` method provided by Conflux Portal can start the connection between the project and Conflux Portal (users need to check whether they have correctly installed the plug-in in their browser by checking whether `window.conflux` is empty in the constructor). `conflux-portal.js` provides the two main methods to get accounts and send transactions: `getAccount` and `sendTransaction`.

 ##### abi

-`lib/abi` 文件夹下提供了两个 json 文件，分别为 `Coin.json` 和 `SponsorWhitelistControl.json`，这两个文件是构造合约所需要使用的 abi 文件。
+Two json files are provided under the `lib/abi` folder, namely `Coin.json` and `SponsorWhitelistControl.json`.
+These two are the abi files needed to construct the contract.

-## 总结
+## Summary

-在本开发教程中，我们学习了如何使用 Conflux Studio 来完成一个完整的 Coin DApp 开发，其中包括了：
+In this development tutorial, we introduced how to use Conflux Studio to develop a complete Coin DApp, including

-- 使用钥匙对管理器创建账户及导出账户私钥
+- Use the keypair manager to create an account and export the account private key
-- 切换 Oceanus 网络，查看网络信息
+- Switch to Oceanus network and view network information
-- 账户申请 CFX Token
+- Apply for CFX Tokens in the account
-- 创建、编译并部署项目
+- Create, compile and deploy project
-- 解析 Coin 合约代码，学习如何编写合约的读写方法及事件
+- Analyze the Coin contract code, learn how to write the reading and writing methods and events of the contract
-- 使用合约浏览器调用 Coin 合约的代币增发、转账、查询余额及查询事件
+- Use the contract explorer to call the token issuance, transfer, balance query and event query methods of the Coin contract
-- 设置并使用智能合约的代付功能
+- Set up and use the sponsorship function of the smart contract
-- 将私钥导入 Conflux Portal 并连接前端项目
+- Import the private key into Conflux Portal and connect to the front-end project
-- 在前端项目中调用 Coin 合约的代币增发、转账、查询余额及查询事件
+- Call the additional token issuance, transfer, balance query and event query methods of the Coin contract in the front-end project
-- 解析前端项目代码，学习如何通过 Conflux Portal 和 Conflux JavaScript SDK 连接网络并实现交易
+- Analyze the front-end project code, learn how to connect to the network and implement transactions through Conflux Portal and Conflux JavaScript SDK